 Job training opportunities available through CareerOneStop may include:

 - Apprenticeship: One of the best ways to learn a job is through an apprenticeship offered by the hiring company.
-This OJT is often found in a technical or trade position, such as an electrician, carpenter, heavy truck driver, aerospace propulsion jet engine mechanic and many other highly skilled jobs.
+This on-the-job training is often found in a technical or trade position, such as an electrician, carpenter, heavy truck driver, aerospace propulsion jet engine mechanic and many other highly skilled jobs.
 This type of job offers immediate work with hands-on training that can be short-term or last as long as two years.

 - Job Corps: This DOL program is available to eligible low-income individuals between the ages of 16 and 24.
 You can learn a career and earn your high school diploma or GED.